lenra-io/client/README.md

 </div>

 <div style="text-align: justify">
-The Client Store repository is the main entrypoint of Lenra to access an application when not considering the <a href="https://github.com/lenra-io/dev-tools">devtools</a>.
-For the moment, you can only access an application by entering its link into your browser but the goal of this repository is to provide a Store of applications so that you could browse and find the applications you need. app.lenra.io is actually this repository running on our servers.
+The Client repository is the main entrypoint of Lenra to access an application when not considering the <a href="https://github.com/lenra-io/dev-tools">devtools</a>.
+For the moment, you can only access an application by entering its link into your browser but the goal of this repository is to provide a launcher of applications so that you could browse and find the applications you need. app.lenra.io is actually this repository running on our servers.
 </div>

 <!-- GETTING STARTED -->